 - (1) Term of use.
 The structure is only used from April 1 through November 30 and is removed no later than December 10. - (2) Floor area.
 The floor area of the structure shall not exceed 100 square feet. - (3) Structure height.
 The height of the structure shall not exceed 8 feet. - (4) Location.
-The structure shall be located at least 100 feet from a residential structure on an adjacent lot.
+The structure shall be located at least 100 feet from a property in a residential structure on an adjacent lot. zoning district.
 The structure may be located within the front yard setback area, but no closer than 15 feet to the front property boundary line.